 If you don’t know where to start, here are some basic guidelines.

 Motivation, Commitment and Achievements.
 It is said that one moving towards goals is more likely to succeed in life. you may not be convinced by goal setting.
 However, when you think about it, we are constantly working toward objectives in our life.
 Call it purpose, project, or dream.
 The concept of the Goal Setting Process is just taking this idea to the next level, to increase the chance of concrete manageable and measurable achievements.
+This is common in corporate and businesses that use OKRs.
+But, what are OKRs?
+It is short for Objectives and Key Results, a goal-setting framework used to create and track objective and their outcomes.
+In the corporate world, OKRs help individuals to set ambitious goals and strive to achieve them.

 Elen Houston explained the theory and benefits of goal setting in an article published in positive psychology.
 It seems that some people perform tasks better than others and this is mostly due to motivation.
 Goal setting is an effective tool to increase motivation and improve productivity.
 When you define precise objectives and plan how to attain them, you have more chances to succeed.